High-profile mobster loses name suppression after brutal attack on good Samaritan - NZ Herald

 Name suppression has lapsed for a high-profile senior member of the Mongrel Mob’s Notorious chapter after he brutally assaulted a good Samaritan who attempted to stop him beating his partner.

-Poutawa “Puk” Kireka has been in custody since the Napier incident early on September 25 last year, to which today he pleaded guilty to four charges related to his kidnapping his partner and attacking a man who stopped to help the woman.
+Poutawa “Puk” Kireka has been in custody since the Napier incident early on September 25 last year, to which today he pleaded guilty to kidnapping his partner and seriously assaulting a doctor who stopped to help the woman.

-Kireka appeared via AVL in Napier District Court this morning wearing his prison greens.
+Kireka appeared via audio-visual link in Napier District Court this morning wearing his prison greens.

 Apart from repeating “guilty” four times, Kireka sat quietly during the court appearance.